11 Best Blue Light Glasses for Kids: Your Easy Buying Guide

 There’s no doubt that blue light exposure is more prevalent today than ever before.
-The sun is the primary source however blue light also comes from an undeniable part of life: screens.
-Computers, tablets, mobile devices, televisions, and LED lights all contribute to eye fatigue and possible damage because of the more energy they emit than the other end of the color spectrum.
+The sun is the primary source of blue light however it also comes from an undeniable part of life: screens.
+Computers, tablets, mobile devices, televisions, and LED lights all contribute to eye fatigue and possible damage because the energy they emit is much more than the other end of the color spectrum.

-Blue light glasses for kids may be an option to counter the effects of screen time.
+Blue blockers may be an option for parents to counter the effects of screen time.
 With mobile learning now a reality for many children across the country, kids are looking at more screens than ever before.
-You may want to consider adding blue light glasses to your list of school supplies this year.
+You may want to consider adding blue light glasses to your school supplies list this year.

 {{ data.title }}